-And not only that, there's no guaranteed return on investment (ROI).
+Advertising is expensive, but not only that, there's no guaranteed return on investment (ROI).

+Blogging is free.
 Yes, it’ll take some time, but one well written blog can work hard: you can promote that blog all over social media many times over.

 So if you’re just starting out, blogging is the best marketing activity to do.

 8. Social media

 Blogging gives you fantastic content to share with your social media followers, providing visibility.

 Unlike advertising in the press, I know my blog will be seen by exactly the type of person I’ve identified as my ideal client.

 9. Stay up to date